Flash-engine/Mixnet-quant/README.md

 We quantize trained Mixnet to lower bits using [DSQ](https://arxiv.org/abs/1908.05033).
 You can find the implemntation details in *quantize_methods.py* and *quantize_methods.py* .According to the paper,we use the *soft quant* to quant and de-quant the tensors.The quant and de-quant operations are in *quantize_methods.py* line 54~109.

-The convolution weight and input activations are quantized into **4bits and 8bits** respectively.To guarantee the accuracy of quantized model,we exclude the first and last layers (namely *stem_conv* and *linear*) in quantization.You can find these in *mixnet_dsq.py*.
+The convolution weight and input activations are quantized into **4bits and 8bits** respectively.To guarantee the accuracy of quantized model,we don't quantize the bias of conv and linear layers.Besides,we exclude the first conv  and last classifier layer in quantization.You can find these in *mixnet_dsq.py*.

 Our quantization settings are listed in the table below